 Eurovision Song Contest 1974

-For the second year in three, the United Kingdom and its national broadcaster BBC held the Eurovision Song Contest without having won in the preceding year.
-Due to the fact that the Luxembourg broadcaster RTL did not wish to host the song contest again because of financial reasons, British BBC embraced the possibility once more.
-This year, the Eurovision Song Contest was held at The Dome, in the seaside resort of Brighton.
+For the second time in three years the United Kingdom staged the Eurovision Song Contest without having won the contest in the preceding year.
+Due to the fact that the broadcaster in Luxembourg, RTL, did not wish to host the event again for financial reasons, the BBC embraced the possibility once more.
+The 1974 Eurovision Song Contest was held at The Dome, in the seaside resort of Brighton.

 Winners become legends